-Raw materials are considered high risk if any of the following applies:
+Raw materials are high risk should the following apply:

-•Case where it is alleged the raw materials originate from, are transported through, or transported from a Conflict-Affected and High-Risk Area (CAHRA), where human rights infringements occur.

-•Case where it is known that the raw materials come from or pass through CAHRA or alleged that the raw material originate from a rationally suspected country.

-•Case where it is alleged there are limited known reserves in said country.
+- Case where it is alleged the raw materials originate from, are transported through, or transported from a Conflict-Affected and High-Risk Area (CAHRAs), where human rights infringements occur. - •Case where it is known that the raw materials come from or pass through CAHRAs or alleged that the raw material originate from a rationally suspected country. - ·Case where it is alleged there are limited known reserves in said country.